keypom/keypom-docs/docs/Cookbook/keys.md

 ___

 ## Checking Key Usage
-A good usecase for checking key usage is when you want to track the progress/retention of the keys in your drop.
+A good use case for checking key usage is when you want to track the progress/retention of the keys in your drop.
 An excellent example is the [ticketing tutorial](../Tutorials/Advanced/ticketing/architecture.md#keypom-solution) where each key use represented a different phase of the ticketing experience.
 To do this, you can get and parse the [`keyInfo`](../keypom-sdk/Core/interfaces/KeyInfo.md) object by calling `getKeysForDrop`.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">